-Due to a recent series of accidents involving international visitors, there are new initiatives aiming to improve driver safety in New Zealand.
+Due to a series of accidents involving campervans, there are initiatives aiming to improve driver safety in New Zealand.
 As a result, the New Zealand rental vehicle sector, in partnership with the Tourism Industry Association (TIA) and Rental Vehicle Association (RVA), has developed a voluntary Code of Practice for rental operators in New Zealand.

 Wendekreisen Travel Ltd is committed to uphold this Code of Practice and to promote the safety of its customers.
 For your safety and the safety of other drivers in New Zealand, please take a moment to view and read the information below.

 Use these resources and links to help you plan and enjoy your New Zealand driving holidays.

 Free Theoretical Driving Test

 This site allows you to study our road rules to take a free theory test online.
 This site is highly recommended by Wendekreisen.

 The NZ Transport Agency (NZTA) provides New Zealand road rules and highlights differences in traffic rules to international visitors.